 Paul was ravaging the church.
-In Acts 9 we see the story of Paul’s conversion experience.
-He led such persecution against believers in Jerusalem that his name was known among believers in other towns.
+Acts 9 tells the story of Paul’s conversion experience.
+He led such persecution against believers in Jerusalem that he was famous among believers in other towns.
 He voted to put believers to death and imprison them.
-He was so passionate about persecuting believers in Jesus that he received permission to travel to other towns in order to arrest more of them.
+That wasn’t enough for Paul, so he went to the religious leaders to get their blessing to travel to other towns in pursuit of believers.

-As Paul traveled the road to Damascus he encountered God.
-He himself was arrested in his tracks and Jesus asked him ‘Why are you persecuting me?’
-Paul was struck with blindness and had to be led into town by those traveling with him.
-In his blindness Paul was already experiencing the opening of his eyes spiritually to the truth of Jesus the Messiah.
+On his way to Damascus, Paul encountered God.
+Paul was arrested in his tracks and Jesus asked him ‘Why are you persecuting me?’
+He was struck with blindness and had to be led into town by those traveling with him.
+In his blindness Paul was already having his eyes opened spiritually to the truth of Jesus the Messiah.